-The dynamic address translation (DAT) facility is the mechanism that translates the virtual storage addresses contained in instructions into real storage addresses as each program instruction is executed.
-Address translation is accomplished in System/370 using a hardwareimplemented table-lookup procedure (translation look-aside buffer) that accesses tables contained in real storage that are provided and maintained by the System Control Programming (SCP).
+The dynamic address translation (DAT) facility is the mechanism that translates the virtual storage addresses into real storage addresses as each program instruction is executed.
+Address translation is accomplished in System/370 using a hardware-implemented table-lookup procedure (translation look-aside buffer) that accesses tables in real storage that are provided and maintained by the System Control Programming (SCP).